MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab1_Ex2_sensitive_information_types.md

     Alternatively, you can also refresh the **EDM classifiers** window in the Microsoft Purview portal to check the status of the hash.
 Once the status is set to **Index complete** the hash is complete.

-    > **Note**: This process might take some time.
+    > [!Note] This process might take some time.
 You might need to run the GetSession script or refresh the EDM classifiers page several times before the status indicates that the hash is complete.

     ![Screenshot showing the EDM hash status set to Completed in PowerShell.](../Media/edm-hash-completed.png)